How to perform the coherent measurement of a curved phase space by continuous isotropic measurement. I. Spin and the Kraus-operator geometry of $\mathrm{SL}(2,\mathbb{C})$: Two pillars: M easurement theory and differential geometry

 For the purpose of this article, a discussion of how to interpret equation~\ref{firstorder} in its purest sense~\cite{knapp2013lie,helgason2001differential} will be replaced with the simple appreciation that equation~\ref{firstorder} is well defined for any matrix representation, in which case it is like a standard Schr\"odinger equation for unitary evolution, except that $K$ is not restricted to be unitary (that is, $\omega^\mu X_\mu$ is not, as just noted, restricted to be anti-Hermitian).
 That being said, it is vital to appreciate also that equation~\ref{firstorder} and therefore the rest of this discussion is fundamentally representation independent, by the Baker-Campbell-Hausdorf lemma.

 Equation \ref{firstorder} actually has multiple concepts within it and a great invention of modern differential geometry is the ability to detach them from each other.
 In particular, $K$ on the left represents any point in the manifold $G$ while $t$ is a parameter along some particular curve.
-On the right, we have a basis of vector fields
+On the right, we have a basis of vector fields, $\{\Rinv{X_\mu}\}$, acting on points $K$ according to